Electron-x/BmpHeaderViewer/bmpsuite/Readme.md

 ## BMP Suite

 The files are from the [BMP Suite](https://entropymine.com/jason/bmpsuite/) version 2.7.
-Here on GitHub you can also find the [source code](https://github.com/jsummers/bmpsuite) with which the files can be generated.
+The [source code](https://github.com/jsummers/bmpsuite) with which the files can be generated is available on GitHub.
 The author, Jason Summers, also provides a [description of each image](https://entropymine.com/jason/bmpsuite/bmpsuite/html/bmpsuite.html).

 ## Additional Images